Puppet-Finland/puppet-puppetmaster/README.md

     $ mkdir /usr/share/puppetmaster-installer/keys

 Then copy your eyaml keys and your r10k private key there, naming them *private_key.pkcs7.pem*, *public_key.pkcs7.pem* and *r10k_key*.
+You need to configure control repo settings within the installer as well.

+As the final preparatory step set the hostname, e.g.

+    $ hostnamectl set-hostname puppet.example.org

-Now restart your shell session to refresh your PATH.
-After this you can just run the installer.
+Now restart your shell session to refresh your PATH and Ruby environment.
+After this you can run the installer.

-# Usage
+# Interactive usage

-To run the installer from the installer directory:
+To run the installer just

     $ sudo -i
-    $ bin/puppetmaster-installer -i
+    $ puppetmaster-installer -i

 The "-i" switch to sudo ensures that the environment is root's environment, which is particularly important on Ubuntu and Debian.
 The -i switch to the installer makes it run in interactive mode, which is probably what you want to do.

+# Automatic installs

 You can run the installer automatically like this: